radiantlogic-v8/documentation-eoc/documentation/admin/integrations/manage-integrations.md

 - **Log Integrations**: This integration allows you to automatically send logs to platforms such as ElasticSearch, OpenSearch, Splunk, S3, SumoLogic, and Grafana Loki.

-> Note that for both integration types, you must have an existing account with the service where you intend to send alerts or logs.
+> [!note] For both integration types, you must have an existing account with the service where you intend to send alerts or logs.
 For example, to receive alerts in Slack, you'll need to have a channel already set up.

-The *Integrations* tab provides an overview of existing integrations and lists the label, integration type, and channel for each integration.
+To access the Integrations tab, click the admin icon in the bottom-left corner of the page, then select **Integration**.
+The *Integration* tab shows a summary of your current integrations, including their names and types.
+To set up a new integration, choose either Alerts or Log as the integration type, and then click **+ New Integration**.

 ![image description](images/home.png)

+Next, follow the steps listed below to configure an integration that suits your needs.

-## Configure a new integration
+## Configure a new Alerts integration

-To add a new integration, select **New Integration** which opens the *Integration Setup* dialog.
-To complete the integration setup, you must provide an integration type and configuration details.
+To add a new alert integration, choose **ALERTS** as the integration type and click **New Integration**.
+This will open the *Integration Setup* dialog.
+From there, you'll need to specify the integration type and provide the necessary configuration details to complete the setup.

 ![image description](images/new-int.png)